Remembering Leonard Sherman and the Hammarskjold issue

 Sent in 1915 from Boston to Germany, this postcard has an unusual red circled “C” marking.

 The original 4¢ Dag Hammarskjold commemorative stamp at top, and the invert version at bottom.
-Because the yellow is hard to see, the variation is subtle, but note the white background around the United Nations building as the most obvious feature of the invert.
+Because the yellow is hard to see, the variation is subtle, but note the white background around the United Nations building as the most obvious fe

 Leonard Sherman discovered a full pane of 50 Dag Hammarskjold commemoratives with the yellow background color inverted shortly after the stamp was issued in October 1962.
-Alerted to the problem, the U.S. Post Office Department chose to print and sell 40 million of the inverts.
-This postcard went through the mail in 1964 with a faux stamp.
-The label honors Sherman with a caricature and bemoans the action of the Post Office Department.
+Alerted to the problem, the U.S. Post Office Department chose to print and s

 The strangest things manage to make it through the mail in place of postage.
 The example pictured here reflects what was, at the time, a huge philatelic story that got significant play in the daily nonphilatelic press.

 The faux stamp on the postcard was canceled Oct.
 19, 1964, and mimics the 4¢ Dag Hammarskjold stamp issued Oct.
 23, 1962 (Scott 1203).
 More than 120 million of that stamp were produced and distributed.

 That stamp became world famous when a collector, Leonard Sherman of Irvington, N.J., discovered a pane of 50 with the yellow inverted.